Continuous nonlinear adaptive experimental design with gradient flow

-We also implement the \cref{alternative alg} using A-optimal design with a warm start for $\rho^0$ setting $T = 3000, \Delta t = 10^{-1}.$ At the initial time, the particles are sampled from only important time windows.
-In particular, we choose the top 6 density spikes for each observable $x,y,z$ from the benchmark result showed in \cref{fig: L63Abenchmark}.
-The optimal design measure $[\rho_x, \rho_y, \rho_z]$ as the output of \cref{alternative alg} are presented in~\cref{fig: L63Alocal}.
-Comparing the initial and final distributions, most particles remain roughly within the same time windows, and in some bins, the particles proceed for sharper concentrations.
-The A-optimal objective \eqref{eqn: A-optimal_star} is shown in~\cref{fig: L63Alocalmetrics}.
-The value for $F^A$ only drops slightly, implying that the initial $\rho^0$ is already close to the optimum $\rho^A$, making the effect of OED update minor.
+Finally, we consider a warm start for the A-optimal design measure and apply \cref{alternative alg}.
+To initialize the algorithm, particles are sampled from only important time windows.
+In particular, we choose the top 6 time bins for each observable $x,y,z$ according to the benchmark result showed in \cref{fig: L63Abenchmark}.
+We sample 3 particles for each time slot, giving a total of $N =18$ samples.

+We proceed with the iterations of \cref{alternative alg} by setting $T = 300$, $\Delta t = 50$ \footnote{The particle velocities are already very weak, so we can choose a large step size.}.
+The marginal optimal design measures $\rho_x, \rho_y, \rho_z$ returned by the algorithm are shown in~\cref{fig: L63Alocal} as the particle density from all 20 algorithm runs.
+By comparing the initial and the final stages of the design distributions, we see that most particles remain roughly within their initial windows, and in some other bins, sometimes concentrating more sharply.
+Note too that the selected time bins for each observable $x,y,z$ are located in similar time intervals, which suggests co-dependence between the state variables in the Lorenz 63 model.
+The A-optimal objective score \eqref{eqn: A-optimal_star} is shown in~\cref{fig: L63Alocalmetrics}.
+The value for $F^A$ drops only slightly, implying that the initial $\rho^0$ is already close to the optimum $\rho^A$, making the effect of OED update less significant.